 Discovery events are logged to the mysql-monitor log files.
 This log can be a useful tool for debugging the replication topology discovery process.

-To enable replication logging, uncomment the following line:
+To enable replication logging, uncomment the following line in the log4j.properties file:

 #log4j.logger.com.mysql.replication

 and set to the following: